Best Camping Hammocks:

 Plus, the Roo hammock is massive.
 It folds out into a 10-by-6-foot sleeping space, about the size of a queen bed, and that’s more than enough room for two.
 At 23 ounces, the Roo is also one of the lightest double hammocks on the market.
 This is a great all-around hammock that will last (and it’s protected by a Lifetime Warranty).

-The Specifications of the Kammok Hammock:
+About the Kammok Hammock:

 Weight: 1.43 lbs.